 Note: When you remove your foot from the brake pedal and press the pedal again when the system is active, you will experience significantly reduced brake pedal travel.
 This is normal.

-Switching the System On and Off Vehicles with Automatic Transmission
+Vehicles with Automatic Transmission

 You cannot turn the system on or off.
 When you switch the ignition on, the system automatically turns on.